ocaml-community/awesome-ocaml/README.md

 ## Syntax Extensions

-- [pa_monad](https://github.com/danmey/omonad) – Monad syntax using ppx extensions.
+- [omonad](https://github.com/danmey/omonad) – Monad syntax using ppx extensions.
-- [camlp5](http://camlp5.gforge.inria.fr/) - Camlp5 is a preprocessor-pretty-printer of OCaml.
-- [camlp4](http://caml.inria.fr/pub/docs/manual-camlp4/manual002.html) - Camlp4 is part of the standard OCaml distribution and is different from Camlp5.
+- [ppx_import](https://github.com/whitequark/ppx_import) – Import is a syntax extension that allows to pull in types or signatures from other compiled interface files.

 ## System Programming